UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

 sbatch ~/dardel_naiss2024-23-9999.sh
 ```

+???- question "How does that look like?"

+    Similar to this:

+    ```bash
+    [richel@rackham1 ~]$ sbatch /home/richel/darsync_Documents.slurm
+    Submitted batch job 49021945 on cluster rackham
+    ```

 ???- question "I get an error 'sbatch: error: Batch job submission failed'.
 What do I do?"

     It means that the script created for you has a mistake.

     See [Slurm troubleshooting](slurm_troubleshooting.md) for guidance
     on how to troubleshoot this.

+???- question "How do I know this job has finished?"

+    One way is to see if your job queue is empty:

+    ```bash
+    [sven@rackham1 ~]$ squeue -u $USER
+                 JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
+    ```

+    Here, an empty job queue is shown.
+    If the job is still running, you can find it in this list.

 ### 7. Check logs